 The ACHES mnemonic reminds women of the warning signs and major side effects to look out for when taking birth control medication.

-You can follow @pandiahealth on Instagram, Facebook, LinkedIn, Twitter and TikTok for more information around birth control.
+You can follow @pandiahealth on Instagram, Facebook, LinkedIn, Twitter, and TikTok for more information about birth control.

 Some Terms and Linked Definitions